Social and Cultural Activities

-The program begins with a complimentary bus tour of Berlin at 3 p.m. on Sunday, July 21.
-The bus tour will provide an opportunity to meet other students and get an overview of the city.
-The bus tour begins and ends at the Humboldt Law Faculty.
-The program's opening reception will be at the law school immediately following the bus tour at approximately 6 p.m.
-There will be ample food, beverages, New Orleans music, and the opportunity to become acquainted with program participants and faculty.
+The Program begins with a complimentary bus tour of Berlin at 3 p.m. on Sunday, July 29.
+The tour will provide an opportunity to meet other students and get an overview of the city.
+It begins and ends at the Humboldt Law Faculty.
+The Program's opening reception will be at the Law School immediately following the tour at approximately 6 p.m.
+There will be ample food, beverages, New Orleans music, and the opportunity to become acquainted with other participants and the faculty.

-A loosely organized soccer match and beach volleyball games (no skill required to participate) are scheduled on two afternoons after class, followed by visits to traditional German beer gardens.
-The program's annual River Cruise on the River Spree and canals encircling Berlin’s center is scheduled on the evening of August 1.
-Family members and friends are cordially invited to participate in all program activities except the academic course.
+A loosely organized soccer match and beach volleyball games (no skill required to participate!) are scheduled on two afternoons after class, followed by visits to traditional German beer gardens.
+The Program's annual cruise on the river Spree and canals encircling Berlin’s center is scheduled on the evening of July 30 (to be confirmed).
+Family members and friends are cordially invited to participate in all Program activities except the academic course.

-There are no classes or other academic obligation during the weekend between the negotiation and mediation weeks.
-The program offers a number of voluntary social activities for the students during that weekend (a bike tour of Berlin, visits to flea markets and local fairs and a techno club party), but students have the complete freedom to plan their own weekend activities.
+There are no classes or other academic obligations during the weekend between the negotiation and mediation weeks.
+The Program offers a number of voluntary social activities for the students during that weekend (a bike tour of Berlin, visits to flea markets and local fairs, and a techno club party), but students have complete freedom to plan their own weekend activities.

-For a day trip, Potsdam, a city adjacent to Berlin, contains the magnificent Sans Souci Palace and gardens, which was the summer residence of Prussian royalty.
+For a day trip, Potsdam, a city adjacent to Berlin, contains the magnificent Sanssouci Palace and gardens, which was the summer residence of Prussian royalty.
 Potsdam is also the site of the famous Truman/Churchill/Stalin conference at the end of World War II and the Wannsee House where the Nazis planned the extermination of the Jewish people.
-The Wannsee House has been converted into a fascinating and quite emotion provoking historical education center.
+The Wannsee House has been converted into a fascinating and quite emotion-provoking historical education center.
 Also, the town of Dresden is not far from Berlin and is easily accessible by train as a day trip.
-Amsterdam, Prauge and many other European cities are also easy to reach by air or overnight train.
+Amsterdam, Prague, and many other European cities are also easy to reach by air or overnight train.

 A calendar of activities will be given to the students upon arrival in Berlin.